alexjbinnie/narupatools/docs/source/index.rst

 .. code-block:: console

-   conda install -c conda-forge -c omnia -c irl -c alexjbinnie narupatools
+   conda install -c conda-forge -c irl -c alexjbinnie narupatools

 *narupatools* has Narupa and its dependencies as dependencies itself, so if setting up a new conda environment you can simply use: